Labelled “Cash, risk, and tech, tech, tech”, the panel was made up of …

-“As much as we think our banks make excellent interfaces, we’d like to have everything in our treasury management system and access all the data there in real time – instead of having to find out ‘which token?’, ‘what was my PIN code?’, ‘where is that one?’, ‘oh, the battery’s out on this one’ … So it’s very simple but I have to say that that there is lack of standardisation that we are fighting with currently.
-The banks are are in different stages of their open banking API journey, just like every treasury is in a different stage of their tech journey.”
+“As much as we think our banks make excellent interfaces, we’d like to have everything in our treasury management system and access all the data there in real time – instead of having to find out ‘which token?’, ‘what was my PIN code?’, ‘where is that one?’, ‘oh, the battery’s out on this one’ … So it’s very simple but I have to say that there is lack of standardisation that we are fighting with currently.
+The banks are in different stages of their open banking API journey, just like every treasury is in a different stage of their tech journey.”

 Magnus Attoff pointed out that an all-covering solutions might be over-ambitious.
 Initially, the focus needs to be on getting the big flows right.

 “We have almost 100 banks, and a lot of our smaller banks, in small countries, have never heard of APIs.
 And unfortunately, the larger global banks retract from a lot of these smaller countries.
 So, but we are happy if we can get APIs with our main cash management banks, I would say, as a first step.
 And then we have to live with having cache buffers in the others.”